-The time around the publication of the Main Issues Report, the planning consultation document, provides the main opportunity for early engagement to inform the plan content.
-The Proposed Plan – the settled view of the Council after taking account of the views made so far – is then consulted on.
-Planning authorities must include a Report of Conformity with their Participation Statement with their Participation Statement when submitting their plan to Scottish Ministers.
+Planning authorities must include a Report of Conformity with their Participation Statement when submitting their plan to Scottish Ministers for examination.
 This should show how they have carried out their planned community engagement.

-If there are still unresolved issues after consultation on Proposed Plans then the planning authority must submit the plan to Scottish Ministers for examination.
-We will appoint a reporter to carry out the examination and they may make requests for further information, or they may decide to hold a hearing to explore issues further.
+If there are still unresolved issues (representations) after consultation on Proposed Plans then the planning authority must submit the plan to Scottish Ministers for examination.
+We will appoint a reporter, who acts independently, to carry out the examination and they may make requests for further information, or they may decide to hold a hearing to explore issues further.

 The reporter will submit a report of the examination containing conclusions and recommendations to the planning authority.
 Any recommended modifications must be carried out by the planning authority (with limited exceptions).